-Who can be seen at DeWeese Health Center?
+Eligibility to be seen at DeWeese Health Center

 DeWeese Health Center does not provide written absence excuses for students who miss a class, presentation, quiz, exam or other academic responsibility.

-Can I fill a prescription my family doctor gave me at DeWeese Health Center?
+Filling a prescription my family doctor gave me at DeWeese Health Center pharmacy

 Bring the prescription to our pharmacy and our pharmacists will fill it, but keep in mind that there are a few medications (including stimulants) that we do not stock on a regular basis.
-Call our Pharmacy at 330-672-8254 to find out more information about your prescription.
-You do not have to have insurance to fill a prescription at our pharmacy, but the pharmacy only accepts Caremark, Caresource and the student insurance plan.
-The pharmacy has very reasonable self-pay prices on many prescriptions and over-the-counter medications.
+Call our pharmacy at 330-672-8254 to find out more information about your prescription.
+Insurance is not required to fill a prescription at our pharmacy, but only Caremark, Caresource and the student insurance plan are accepted.
+The pharmacy has very reasonable prices and self-pay rates on many prescriptions and over-the-counter medications.

 Birth control is prescribed by DeWeese Health Center clinicians.
 An appointment is required to review medical history and help you decide which method is best.
 A physical exam may also be recommended.
 You may fill the prescription at the DeWeese Health Center pharmacy or an outside pharmacy.